beechwoodswimclubky/BeechwoodSwimClub/src/pages/membership.md

 <p style="font-weight: bold; text-decoration: underline;">Questions / Comments</p>
 <p>If you have questions or comments, please feel free to contact us by the swim club email at <a href="mailto:beechwoodswimclubky@gmail.com">beechwoodswimclubky@gmail.com</a>.
 Thank you!</p>

-<p>Mark your calendars for Opening Day, Saturday, May 25th.
+<p>Mark your calendars for Opening Day, Saturday, May 24th 11 a.m.
 We cannot wait to see you this summer!</p>

 <p>Sincerely,<br>
 Beechwood Board of Directors</p>